markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 ## Reflection

 This lesson was mostly about setting up the project, so even though the final result may not look like much yet, we've made life easier for our future selves.
 The HTML structure is in place and ready to be filled in with more detailed content and styling.
 We've established a good workflow with Git to continually save our code changes locally and on GitHub.
 We also have a live website on GitHub Pages that will begin to take shape once we complete the next several lessons.

-Some of the major takeaways include:
+Some of the major takeaways from this lesson are:

 * Creating files and folders with the `touch` and `mkdir` commands